as6469/full-stack-final-google-keep/README.md

 Now you can interact with the full-stack application locally.
 The backend server is running on port 5000, and the frontend development server is running on port 3000.

-Feel free to explore and modify the code according to your requirements!

-## Directory Structure